CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 What to notice first

-Do not search for a random missing pattern.
-This matrix follows a row rule.
-In each row, the figure in the first box and the figure in the second box are each rotated 90° clockwise, and those rotated results are then placed together in the third box.
-That means the missing box in the middle row must be built from the second-row left box and the second-row middle box using exactly the same rotation-and-layer rule.
+Don't go hunting for a vague "missing shape."
+This matrix is governed by a single row rule.
+In each row, the figure in the first box and the figure in the second box are each rotated 90° clockwise, and the two rotated results are then layered together in the third box.
+Row 1 lays the rule out and Row 3 confirms it — so the missing box (second row, third position) must be built from the second-row left box and the second-row middle box using exactly that rotate-then-layer rule, and nothing else.

 Check 1